 Gravesend is filled with both history and culture as one of the oldest settlements in Long Island and nationwide.
 This historic community is located to the west of tree-lined Ocean Parkway and is famous for its specialty stores.
 Residents take advantage of tennis courts at McDonald Park and enjoy access to a variety of entertainment options throughout the neighborhood.
 Gravesend is served by the D, F, and N trains as well as the Belt Parkway along the southern edge of the neighborhood.

-- You'll fall in love withThe proximity to Coney Island, one of New Yorks most famous attractions.
+- You'll fall in love withThe proximity to Coney Island

 - Close to Coney Island